neurobagel/documentation/docs/user_guide/annotation_tool.md

     - **Unannotated** contains columns you have not mapped to a standardized variable
         - Within this section, unannotated columns are organized based on whether you have assigned them a data type

+[^1]: Attribute can only be annotated if the column has been mapped to a standardized variable.

 #### Columns with continuous data

 For a column containing continuous data, you can:

 - Add a description of the units of measurement
-- Select the format of the numerical values
+- Select the format of the numerical values[^1]
-- Select "Mark as missing" for any values that represent missing, unavailable, or invalid data (the column-level view will only display unique values in the column)
+- Select "Mark as missing" for any values that represent missing, unavailable, or invalid data[^1]
+    - Note: the column-level view will only display unique values in the column

 ??? info "Units vs. Format"
     **Format** refers to how the numbers in your data are structured (e.g., `float` for decimal numbers like 25.5, `int` for whole numbers like 25) whereas **Units** describe what the numbers represent (e.g., "years" for age, "points" for test scores, "mg/dL" for measurements).